amansinghvirk/prompt-engineering-using-chatGPT/README.md

       in the textile industry, with a total of 4445 crore rupees to be spent on these parks in 5 years.
     TOPICS:
-    - Textile Industry
+    - Textile Parks
-    - Employment Opportunities
+    - Employment
     - Investment
     TRANSLATED_LANGUAGE: English
     TRANSLATED_TEXT: '"The Central Cabinet has approved the proposal to establish seven